 Russian Studies at Wooster is an interdisciplinary program.
-Students embark on an in-depth exploration of Russian literature, history, culture, and politics, and develop proficiency in the Russian language in connection with their other academic and professional interests.
+Students embark on an in-depth exploration of Russian literature, history, culture, and politics, and develop proficiency in the Russian language.

 - at least three courses in Russian language (beyond the beginning level)

 Students typically spend the fall semester of their junior year studying in Russia.
 Options for off-campus study range from Moscow, Irkutsk, and Yaroslavl (with the Middlebury Study Abroad program) to St. Petersburg (with CIEE).
-The semester abroad is a wonderful opportunity to study at a prestigious Russian university, while living with a Russian family and exploring the rich cultural offerings of Russia's great cities.
+A semester abroad is a wonderful opportunity to study at a prestigious Russian university, live with a Russian Host family, and explore the rich cultural and history of Russia's great cities.

-Students often double major in Russian studies and a second field like history, English, or political science.
+Students often double major in Russian studies and a second field like History, English, Political Science, and even Math.